awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 **Note**
 If your vCenter Server is configured to use a non\-default port, enter both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
   +  HTTPS on ESXi—Allow the connector to initiate secure web connections to port 443 of the ESXi hosts containing the VMs you intend to migrate\.
-  + NTP—Optionally, give the connector outbound access to port 123 for time synchronization\.
+  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
 If the connector synchronizes its clock with the ESXi host, this is unnecessary\.
 + Allow outbound connections from the connector to the following URL ranges:
   + \*\.amazonaws\.com
   + \*\.aws\.amazon\.com